Wouldn’t it be great if after adding a new post to your WordPress website or blog, the following took place … all from your post URL:

-- Setting Up Your WordPress Permalinks
+- Changing Your WordPress Permalinks

-- Permalinks – Additional Information
+- Permalinks – Additional Info

 Permalinks are the permanent URLs to your individual posts, categories and other taxonomies (a way to organize things together) like archives.

-To something like this …
+To something with an SEO-friendly URL like this …

-This brings you to the Permalink Settings screen …
+This will bring you to the Permalink Settings screen …

 In the Common Settings section, select Custom Structure, then add one or more ‘tags’ (see below) to create search engine-friendly URLs …

-(Set up your permalink settings to create search engine-friendly URLs)
+(Change your permalink settings to create SEO-friendly URLs)